farukGucN/kyma-runtime-samples/from-zero-to-cap-on-kyma/the-detailed-path.md

    }
    ```

 > [!Note]
 > The standalone Application Router is used to simplify the setup and **is not a must**.
-It should be also possible to use the managed approuter because your CAP APIs are exposed via Fiori or UI5 applications and accessed using workzone.
+It should also be possible to use the managed approuter because your CAP APIs are exposed via Fiori or UI5 applications and accessed using workzone.

-### Configure environment variables
+### Configuring Environment Variables

-1. Set up the required environment variables:
+1. Set up the required environment variables.

    - In shell

       ```shell
       export DOCKER_ACCOUNT=<your-docker-account>